-a.Voluntary Separations (PWD) Answer Yes b.Involuntary Separations (PWD) Answer Yes Trigger: PWDs voluntarily separated from DOI at the same level in which the DOI onboarded this group to the workforce.
+a.Voluntary Separations (PWD)

+Answer Yes b.Involuntary Separations (PWD)

+Trigger: Based on the inclusion rate while PWDs voluntarily separated from DOI at lower rates than individuals without a disability in FY 2021, they voluntarily separated at the same level in which the DOI onboarded this group to the workforce.
 This imbalance suggests a potential retention issue.
+Additionally, PWDs had higher removal rates (0.67%) than employees without a disability (0.3%) in FY 2021.